ziplab/LITv2/README.md

 ## Results and Model Zoo

-**Note:** For your convenience, you can download find all models and logs from [Google Drive](https://drive.google.com/drive/folders/1VAtrPWEqxi-6q6luwEVdYvkBYedApwbU?usp=sharing) (4.8G in total).
+**Note:** For your convenience, you can find all models and logs from [Google Drive](https://drive.google.com/drive/folders/1VAtrPWEqxi-6q6luwEVdYvkBYedApwbU?usp=sharing) (4.8G in total).
 Alternatively, we also provide download links from github.

 ### Image Classification on ImageNet-1K